zpsheldon/grid-place_cell_network_model/README.md

 for the actual project). get_trajectory.py and quad_flip.py were auxiliary scripts written by Ron DiTullio for easier implementation.

 EP_XW_RD_RWD_ZPS_main.py and EP_XW_RD_RWD_ZPS_experiment.py are the main files that implement the CAN model.
-The former was used to train the model, and obtain the place cell sub-populations and place-grid weights.
-The latter runs the cognitive map switching experiment.
+The former was used to train the model and obtain the place cell sub-populations and place-grid weights.
+The latter runs the cognitive map switching experiment with new trajectory data with the place cells and weights from training.